Our curriculum at St Peter’s has been developed with the engagement and progress of our children in mind.

 - leave the Academy a creative caring individual; a global citizen equipped to make a positive contribution and shape a better world

 The aim at St Peter’s is to provide opportunities for children to develop as caring and confident learners who are inspired and inspire others to fulfil their potential, as well as providing a positive contribution to their community and the wider society.
-Our curriculum is rooted in our Christian vision which is based on St Peter.
+Our curriculum is rooted in our Christian vision.

 We encourage and promote Christian values through the experience we offer to all of our children.